What is a Breast Self-Examination (BSE)?

-Stand in front of the mirror with your shoulders straight and keep your hands on your hips.
+Stand in front of a mirror with shoulders straight and hands on your hips.

 You need to check if: